Science Exchange, Inc., Purchase Order Terms and Conditions

 2.2 Animal Welfare.

 To the extent that Services involve animals, animals shall be cared for and used in accordance with all Applicable Laws (e.g., NIH guidelines, ILAR Guide for the Care and Use of Laboratory Animals, Animal Welfare Act, AAALAC, International, etc.).
-For Services conducted in a foreign country, comparable humane animal research regulations and guidelines shall be followed.
-Service Provider represents and warrant that its Institutional Animal Care and Use Committee (IACUC) will review and approve the animal research protocol.
+For Services conducted in a country outside of the United States, comparable humane animal research regulations and guidelines shall be followed.
+Animal testing should be performed after consideration to replace animals, reduce the numbers of animals used or refine procedures to minimize distress.
+Alternatives should be used wherever scientifically valid and acceptable to regulators.
+Service Provider represents and warrants that its Institutional Animal Care and Use Committee (IACUC) will review and approve the animal research protocol.
 Service Provider shall be responsible for the care and treatment of any animals involved in the Services, including seeking any necessary veterinary care.

 2.3 Prior Agreements.